 Read Write Inc Phonics

-At Parklands Community Primary School, we believe that learning to read is the most important skill your child will master.
+We believe that learning to read is the most important skill your child will master.
 That’s why we have adopted a cohesive, engaging and progressive phonics programme – Read, Write, Inc (RWI) that all of our children can access.
 Everything depends on early reading and phonics, so we ensure that every single child learns to read as quickly as possible.

 Read Write Inc. is devoted to teaching children skills in reading, spelling and handwriting through the lively and vigorous teaching of synthetic phonics.
-It is centred around the teaching of phonics and helping children progress through 44 common sounds in the English language.
+It is centered around the teaching of phonics and helping children progress through 44 common sounds in the English language.
 Pupils learn how to sound-blend words for reading (decoding) at the same time as developing handwriting skills and spelling (encoding).
 This enables them to become fluent and confident readers.
 The children have the pleasure of reading exciting, decodable storybooks perfectly matched to their level so that they have early success in reading.
 As children progress, they also develop comprehension and vocabulary skills which they apply to their writing.

 How is RWI taught?

 We begin teaching the programme in Nursery, when children are ready, up to Year 2.
 We continue providing the programme and further support to those children beyond Year 2 if they still need support in their reading.

 Children are taught in small groups with a trained RWI teacher or TA for 40 minutes a day.
 Your child might also access RWI interventions in the afternoon if they need extra support with phonics and reading.
 All children are assessed every 6-7 weeks by our RWI reading lead.
 This allows total consistency in knowing what stage each child is at and ensuring the pitch of each lesson is completely right for them.

 Five key principles underpin the teaching in all Read Write Inc. sessions: